AlmuHS/GNUMach_SMP/README.md

 - 	The cpus enabling is implemented in [`mp_desc.c`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386/mp_desc.c)
 	+ 	The routine to switch the cpus to protected mode is [`cpuboot.S`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386/cpuboot.S	)

+### Recover old *gnumach* APIC headers

+We have recovered the [`apic.h`](http://git.savannah.gnu.org/cgit/hurd/gnumach.git/commit/i386/imps/apic.h?id=0266d331d780ff0e595eda337a3501ffbfea9330) header, original from Mach 4, with Local APIC and IOAPIC structs, and an old implementation of [`cpu_number()`](http://git.savannah.gnu.org/cgit/hurd/gnumach.git/diff/i386/imps/cpu_number.h?id=0266d331d780ff0e595eda337a3501ffbfea9330).

+- `cpu_number()` C implementation was moved to [`kern/cpu_number.c`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/kern/cpu_number.c), and the assembly `CPU_NUMBER()` implementation was moved to [`i386/i386/cpu_number.h`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386/cpu_number.h)

+- `struct ApicLocalUnit` was updated to the latest Local APIC fields, and stored in [`imps/apic.h`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/imps/apic.h)

+### CPU detection and enumeration

+In this step, we find the Local APIC and IOAPIC registers in the ACPI tables, and enumerate them.

+The implementation of this step is based in [Min_SMP acpi.c](https://github.com/AlmuHS/Min_SMP/blob/master/acpi.c) implementation.
+The main function is `acpi_setup()`, who call to other functions to go across ACPI tables.

+To adapt the code to *gnumach*, It was necessary some changes:

+- **Copy and rename files**

+	The [`acpi.c`](https://github.com/AlmuHS/Min_SMP/blob/master/acpi.c) and [`acpi.h`](https://github.com/AlmuHS/Min_SMP/blob/master/acpi.h) files were renamed to [`acpi_rsdp.c`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/acpi_rsdp.c) and [`acpi_rsdp.h`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/acpi_rsdp.h)

+	These files were copied in `i386/i386at/..` directory

+- **Change headers and move variables**

+  The #include headers must be changed to the *gnumach* equivalent.
+  Some variables declared in [`cpu.c`](https://github.com/AlmuHS/Min_SMP/blob/master/cpu.c) were moved to [`acpi_rsdp.c`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/acpi_rsdp.c) or other files:

+  - The number of cpus, `ncpu`, was moved to [`acpi_rsdp.c`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/acpi_rsdp.c)
+  - The lapic ID, stored in [`cpus[]`](https://github.com/AlmuHS/Min_SMP/blob/master/acpi.c) array, was added to [`machine_slot[NCPUS]`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/kern/machine.c) array, and the cpus[] array was removed.
+  - The lapic pointer extern declaration was added to `kern/machine.h`
+  - The `struct list ioapics` was changed to `ioapics[16]` array, in [`acpi_rsdp.c`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/acpi_rsdp.c)
+  - `struct ioapic` was moved to [`imps/apic.h`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/imps/apic.h)

+- **Replace physical address with logical address**

+	The most important modification is to replace the physical address with the equivalent logical address.
+To ease this task, this function is called before configure pagging.

+	The memory address below 0xc0000000 are mapped directly by the kernel, and their logical address can be got using the macro [`phystokv(address)`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386/vm_param.h).
+This way is used to get the logical address of ACPI tables pointers.

+	But the lapic pointer is sitted in a high memory position, up to 0xf0000000, so It must be mapped manually.
+To map this address, we need to use pagging, which is not configured yet.
+To solve this, we split the process in two steps:

+	- In APIC enumeration step, we store the lapic address in a temporary variable: `lapic_addr`
+	- After pagging is configured, we [call](https://github.com/AlmuHS/GNUMach_SMP/blob/434cf68e9daacdc3bb2b6e1d37c895c5045f8eb5/kern/startup.c#L133) to function [`extra_setup()`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/acpi_rsdp.c) which reserve the memory address to the lapic pointer and initialize the real pointer, `*lapic`.

+### Implementation of `cpu_number()` function

+Once get the lapic pointer, we could use this pointer to access to the Local APIC of the current processor.
+Using this, we have implemented `cpu_number()` function, which search in `machine_slot[]` array the apic_id of the current processor, and return the index as kernel ID.

+This function will be used later to get the cpu currently working.

+### CPU enabling using StartUp IPI

+In this step, we enable the cpus using the StartUp IPI.
+To do this, we need to write the ICR register in the Local APIC of the processor who raise the IPI (in this case, the BSP raise the IPI to each processor).

+To implement this step, we have been inspired in Min_SMP [`mp.c`](https://github.com/AlmuHS/Min_SMP/blob/master/mp.c) and [`cpu.c`](https://github.com/AlmuHS/Min_SMP/blob/master/cpu.c) files, and based in the existent work in [`i386/i386/mp_desc.c`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386/mp_desc.c)

+We have split this task in some steps:

+- **Modify `start_other_cpus()`**

+  The `start_other_cpus()` function calls to `cpu_start(cpu)` for each cpu, to enable It.
+  We have modified this function to change the `NCPUS` macro to `ncpu` variable, reserve memory to the cpu stack, and initialize the `machine_slot[]` to indicate cpu is unabled.

+  Furthermore, we have added some printf to show the number of cpus and the kernel ID of current cpu.

+- **Complete `intel_startCPU()`**

+  The `intel_startCPU()` function has the purpose of enable the cpu indicated by parameter, calling to `startup_cpu()` to raise the Startup IPI, and check if the cpu has been enabled correctly.

+  To write this function, we have based in [XNU's `intel_startCPU()` function](https://github.com/nneonneo/osx-10.9-opensource/blob/f5a0b24e4d98574462c8f5e5dfcf0d37ef7e0764/xnu-2422.1.72/osfmk/i386/mp.c#L423), replacing its calls to the *gnumach* equivalent, and removing garbage code blocks.

+- **Raise Startup IPI and initialize cpu**

+  *gnumach* doesn't include any function to raise the Startup IPI, so we have implemented this functions based in Min_SMP [`cpu.c`](https://github.com/AlmuHS/Min_SMP/blob/master/cpu.c) and [`mp.c`](https://github.com/AlmuHS/Min_SMP/blob/master/mp.c )functions:
+  - `startup_cpu()`: This function is called by `intel_startCPU()` to start the Startup IPI sequence in the cpu.
+  - `send_ipi()`: function to write the IPI fields in the ICR register of the current cpu
+  - `cpu_ap_main()`: The first function executed by the new cpu after startup.
+Calls to `cpu_setup()` and check errors.
+  - `cpu_setup()`: Initialize the `machine_slot` fields of the cpu

+  This functions has been added to [`i386/i386/mp_desc.c`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386/mp_desc.c)

+- **Implement assembly routine to switch the cpu to protected mode**

+	After raise Startup IPI to the cpu, the cpu starts in real mode, so we need to add a routine to switch the cpu to protected mode.
+Because the real mode is 16 bit, we can't use C instructions (32 bit), so this routine must be written in assembly.

+	This routine load the GDT and IDT registers in the cpu, and call to `cpu_ap_main()` to initialize the `machine_slot` of the cpu.

+	To write the routine, we has taken the Min_SMP [`boot.S`](https://github.com/AlmuHS/Min_SMP/blob/master/boot.S) as base, with a few modifications:

+	- The GDT descriptor are replaced with *gnumach* GDT descriptor (`boot_gdt:` and `boot_gdt_descr:`), taken from [`boothdr.S`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/boothdr.S).
+	We also copied the register initialization after GDT loading

+	- The `_start` routine is unnecessary and has been removed
+	- The physical address has been replaced with their equivalent logical address, using the same shift used in `boothdr.S`
+	- We have removed the `hlt` instruction after `call cpu_ap_main`

+   The final code is stored in [`i386/i386/cpuboot.S`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386/cpuboot.S)

 ## Gratitude

 - [Bosco García](https://github.com/jbgg): Development guidance, original [MinSMP](https://github.com/jbgg/MinSMP) developer, explainations and documentation about MultiProcessor architecture, helpful with *gnumach* development.